 The objective of our liquidity risk management process is to manage cash flow and liquidity in an effort to provide continuous access to sufficient, reasonably priced funds.
 Funding requirements are impacted by loan originations and refinancings, deposit growth, liability issuances and settlements, and off-balance sheet funding commitments.
 We consider and comply with various regulatory guidelines regarding required liquidity levels and periodically monitor our liquidity position in light of the changing economic environment and customer activity.
-Based on periodic liquidity assessments, we may alter our asset, liability, and off-balance sheet positions.
+Based on periodic liquidity assessments, we may alter our asset, liability, and offbalance sheet positions.
 The ALCO monitors sources and uses of funds and modifies asset and liability positions as liquidity requirements change.
 This process, combined with our ability to raise funds in money and capital markets and through private placements, provides flexibility in managing the exposure to liquidity risk.

 In an effort to satisfy our liquidity needs, we actively manage our assets and liabilities.
 We have immediate liquid resources in cash and noninterest-bearing deposits and funds sold.
 The potential sources of short-term liquidity include interest-bearing deposits as well as the ability to sell certain assets including available-for-sale investment securities.
 Short-term liquidity is further enhanced by our ability to sell loans in the secondary market and to secure borrowings from the FRB and FHLB.
-Short-term liquidity is also generated from securities sold under other factors.
+Short-term liquidity is also generated from securities sold under agreements to repurchase, funds purchased, and short-term borrowings.
+Deposits have historically provided us with a long-term source of stable and relatively lower cost source of funding.
+Additional funding is available through the issuance of long-term debt.
+In recent years, we have retired some long-term debt due to our strong liquidity position.